Berghmans/cmk_discord/README.md

 # cmk_discord - Checkmk Discord Notifications

-## :warning: Attention

-I currently don't have time to work on this project.
-At the moment I don't even have a CheckMK instance running anywhere.
-Therefore, I cannot do any releases.

-**If someone wants to take over the plugin, please let me know and I transfer the ownership.**

----

 [![GitHub Release](https://img.shields.io/github/v/release/fschlag/cmk_discord)](https://github.com/fschlag/cmk_discord/releases)
 ![Static Badge](https://img.shields.io/badge/Tested%20with%20Checkmk-2.2.0p21-neon)
 [![Static Badge](https://img.shields.io/badge/Link%20to-Checkmk%20Exchange-green)](https://exchange.checkmk.com/p/discord)

 Discord notification plugin for Checkmk monitoring platform.

-:warning: _Disclaimer: This is not an official plugin of Checkmk!
-It's a side project I've developed for my homelab notifications._
+:warning: _Disclaimer: This is not an official plugin of Checkmk!_

+## Acknowledgements

+:clap: This project was originally created by [@fschlag](https://github.com/fschlag).
+Thank you for the excellent foundation and initial work on this plugin!

-:clap: inspired by the Discord notification plugin of [n00rm](https://github.com/n00rm) that was created as a GitHub gist a while ago: https://gist.github.com/n00rm/32f1334b1dd2efc40122fee36551ef17 _(unfortunately only as a gist so I couldn't extend it via PR)_
+:clap: Inspired by the Discord notification plugin of [n00rm](https://github.com/n00rm) that was created as a GitHub gist a while ago: https://gist.github.com/n00rm/32f1334b1dd2efc40122fee36551ef17 _(unfortunately only as a gist so I couldn't extend it via PR)_